shiftx/esbuild-node/README.md

 # esbuild-node

-Run and transpile ts/js with the balzing fast esbuild
+Transform and run ts/js with the blazing fast esbuild

 ## Installation